 Without thanksgiving and praise, our prayers degenerate into the 'gimmes' with the emphasis on the self.
 We must give God thoughtful thanks in every circumstance.

 Martin Collins, reporting the findings of a recent Barna Poll, reveals that many Americans (especially the Millennials) have rejected the concept of moral absolutes and have embraced the treacherous notion that truth is relative, totally a matter of person. . .

 Proverbs 14:12 reveals that, when men follow a way of life that they think is right, it ultimately ends in death.
 Only God's way of life results in more life.
-John Ritenbaugh expounds on the truth that humanity's failing to pursue godliness has repeatedly resulted in catastrophes like the Flood.
-But God provides deliverance and sanctification to those He chooses.

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
-See what over 145,000 subscribers are already receiving.
+See what over 140,000 subscribers are already receiving.